Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 The TMB is a great introduction to multi-day hiking in the Alps.
 Though certainly a serious undertaking, the Tour du Mont Blanc largely follows easy-moderate, smooth, well-graded trails.
 If you’re new to long distance hiking in the mountains, then the Tour du Mont Blanc is an ideal place to start.

-Due to the popularity of the TMB, it’s important to start booking accommodations along the trail as early as January or February.
+Due to the popularity of the TMB, it’s important to start booking accommodations along the trail as early as August – December, the year before.
 The easiest way to book the Tour du Mont Blanc is with a trustworthy self-guided hiking tour operator.
 These companies design a TMB itinerary for you based on your preferences and priorities and book all your accommodations (and most of your meals) along the trail.
 Additionally, they provide maps, trekking guides with trail descriptions, and other perks as well.

 We booked this 10 Day Standard Tour du Mont Blanc Self Guided (private and shared rooms) with Alpenventures UNGUIDED and had a seamless experience.